a-lurker/a-lurker.github.io/docs/openluup.md

 IMAGE HERE

 ---
-## Appendix: Directory Structure and Additional Files
+## Appendix 3: Directory Structure and Additional Files
 The installations steps 1, 2, 3, give you a functioning system, linked to a remote Vera.
 But to allow as many plugins as possible to run on openLuup, you may need additional files and directories.

 ### 1. Vera & openLuup directory structures and ancillary files